-- 1. Complete DLA-20 housing score on each client - 2.
-Norm score against established baselines - 3.
-Have written documentation with recommendation for Level of Care based on clinical observation, current functioning and ability to wrap appropriate services around client at a lower level of care. - a.
+- 1. Complete DLA-20 housing score on each client. - 2.
+Norm score against established baselines. - 3.
+Have written documentation with recommendations for Level of Care based on clinical observation, current functioning and ability to wrap appropriate services around client at a lower level of care. - a.
 Case manager - b.
 Case manager supervisor - c.
 Treating psychiatrist - 4.
 Meet with client and/or guardian to share information. - 5.
 Notify Board of identified changes. - 6.
 Collaborate with Board representative to meet with client/guardian as needed. - 7.
-Notify housing provider of any anticipated changes and needs for a 30-day letter to client.
+Notify NHO of any anticipated changes and needs for a 30-day letter to client.

-Policy/Procedure Title: Policy # 2-3

-Housing Retention for Clients on Temporary
+Policy 2-3: Housing Retention for Clients on Temporary Leave

-Leave Effective Date: 8/26/13
+Effective Date: 8/26/13 Last Revised Date: 7/1/24 Lead Staff: Reija Huculak

-Amended date(s): 7/1/14,

-4/23/19,7/1/20, 7/1/21,7/1/22

 Mental Health Recovery Board Serving Warren and Clinton County (MHRB) provides subsidy to Warren and Clinton County residents who are active clients in the treatment system.
-The purpose of this agreement is to assist client with decent, safe and affordable housing.
+The purpose of this agreement is to assist clients with decent, safe and affordable housing.